-If the school is oversubscribed, priority will first be given to:
+If the Sixth Form is oversubscribed, priority will first be given to:

-- Children looked after and children who were previously looked after, including those who appear (to the admission authority) to have been in state care outside of England, and ceased to be in state care as a result of being adopted or became subject to a child arrangements order or a special guardianship order - Children who have a sibling at the school at the time of application, unless the sibling is in the last year of the normal age-range of the school, ie in Year 13 - Children of staff - Distance a home to school distance measurement as detailed in the explanatory notes will be used with priority given to those nearest the school
+- Children looked after and children who were previously looked after, including those who appear (to the admission authority) to have been in state care outside of England, and ceased to be in state care as a result of being adopted or became subject to a child arrangements order or a special guardianship order - Children who have a sibling at the school at the time of application, unless the sibling is in the last year of the normal age-range of the school, ie in Year 13 - Children of staff - Distance a home to school distance measurement will be used with priority given to those nearest the school.
+In the event that two final applicants live the same distance from the school then random allocation will be used and overseen by an independent witness.

 All unsuccessful Sixth Form applicants have the right to appeal and the school must admit any student who is admitted through the appeal process.
-The Governors' Admissions Appeals Committee will oversee all Sixth Form appeals.
+Appeals will be heard by an independent appeals panel.
+This panel will be formed as required and composed of 3-5 independent panel members who are not Governors.